 Remembering Gerhard, The Dude Abides

-We met Gerhard through our friend Renee and learned that he had been the English professor who years earlier was her graduate school thesis advisor.
+We first met Gerhard through our friend Renee.
+He was the English professor who years earlier had been her graduate school thesis advisor.

-And times spent with Gerhard were never dull.
+And times spent with Gerhard were always delightful.
 He was bright and witty, always ready for a lively debate on politics, or books, or any subject you’d propose.
 A Victorian literature scholar, every year he’d attend the Dickens Universe Conference in California and regale us with stories of the scholarly and not so scholarly goings-on there.

 And always ready with an amusing challenge, Gerhard once asked us each to draft a message we’d like engraved on our tombstone!